dbt-labs/corp/msa.md

 **Non-Solicit.** During the term of this Agreement, and for a period of 12 months after its expiration, Client shall not solicit any of Fishtown Analytics' employees or Analytics Agents (collectively, "Fishtown Analytics Employee").
 "Solicit" is defined to include: solicit, recruit, engage, or otherwise employ or retain, on a full-time, part-time, consulting, work-for-hire, or any other basis.

-**Agency Commission.** In the event of such Solicitation, Client shall pay Fishtown Analytics an agency commission of 50% of the Fishtown Analytics Employee's annual starting salary with Client, or if hired as a contractor, 50% of the total contract fees paid to Fishtown Analytics Employee during the first year following the Solicitation.
+**Agency Commission.** In the event of such Solicitation, Client shall pay Fishtown Analytics an agency commission of 50% of Fishtown Analytics Employee's annual starting salary with Client, or if hired as a contractor, 50% of the total contract fees paid to Fishtown Analytics Employee during the first year following the Solicitation.

 ## Termination